 Yes.
 It absolutely tasted like a PB&J, and I’m now obsessed with perfecting a peanut butter ice cream.
 I see PB&J Pie Milkshakes in our future, friends.
 Luckily, this berry slab pie is super easy to make!

-How to make a Slab Pie
+How to make a slab pie

-Preheat your oven to 375 degrees F. On a lightly floured surface, roll out 2/3 of a triple batch of Flaky Pie Crust into a large 1/8th-inch thick rectangle, slightly larger than a a 15x10x1 jelly roll pan or rimmed baking sheet
+- Roll out your base.
+Preheat your oven to 375 degrees F. On a lightly floured surface, roll out 2/3 of a triple batch of Flaky Pie Crust into a large 1/8th-inch thick rectangle, slightly larger than a a 15x10x1 jelly roll pan or a rimmed baking sheet (about 18×13 inches).
+Press the dough into the sheet, allowing the edges to overhang a bit.
+Chill the dough.

+- Mix up the filling.
 Stir together berries, sugar, cornstarch, lemon juice, and salt in a large mixing bowl.
 Spread the berry mixture in an even layer over the chilled crust.
 Return to the refrigerator.

 Note: if it’s off-season and fresh berries are hard to find/too expensive, or if you just prefer to use them, 6-7 cups of frozen mixed berries will also work in this slab pie!

+- Roll out the top crust.
 Lightly dust your work surface with more flour.
 Roll the remaining dough into a 16×11-inch rectangle.
 If you like, use a small cookie cutter to cut randomly spaced shapes out of the dough.
-Use your rolling pin
+Use your rolling pin to carefully transfer the dough and drape it over the filling.

+- Finish it off.
 Fold the excess dough from the base over the top crust, crimping if you’d like.
 Use a fork or knife blade to prick holes in the top crust.
 Arrange any cut-out shapes you have on the top or the edges.
 Brush the surface of the crust evenly with heavy cream, then sprinkle it with turbinado sugar.

+- Bake your slab pie!
 Bake the pie for 45-55 minutes, until crust is golden brown and filling is bubbling.
 Remove from the oven and allow to cool on a wire rack for at least 45 minutes before serving.

 The end result is a very rustic looking dessert that won’t fail to make mouths water.